Jumiles (eating stink bugs) in Taxco, Mexico:

 The ice cream is also really good.
 Surprisingly, the local cremeria does not offer Jumiles infused gelato.
 Apparently, green pistachio is very popular, but they don’t think there is much demand for gelado de jumiles.
 This might be because the gelato shop is located right in the middle of the tourist zone.

 Now you might be wondering whether this rant is an attempt to stall the inevitable consumption of live stink bugs.
 There might be some validity to that theory.
 I was prepared to suffer through the consumption of three or four servings of gelato in order to coat my stomach.

 With my Big Bag of Live Stink Bugs in hand…

-There is actually video of me eating all those live stink bugs.
+There is actually a video of me eating all those live stink bugs.
 I’ll get around to editing it one of these days.
-In the mean time, know that live jumiles taste totally disgusting.
-It definitely took the right mind set to toss them in my mouth like M&M’s and crunch down one one after the other.
+In the meantime, know that live jumiles taste totally disgusting.
+It definitely took the right mindset to toss them in my mouth like M&M’s and crunch down one after the other.

 In this blog post titled 10 Terrifying Foods (that are actually healthy) the writer for Pacific Prime Insurance wrote: “This is the Taxco version of picking a cockroach up on the ground and chowing down.
 Larger Jumiles are said to have an almost overpowering taste of iodine; a taste which connoisseurs assure us needs to be acquired.”

 For the record, there’s no way that I’m going to eat a cockroach!
 Don’t worry mom! (she couldn’t watch the video).
 As it so happens, I did eat one of the larger size jumiles live.
 That was a serious OMG moment.

 Having completed the challenge to join Lety’s family, it was time to create a challenge of my own.